Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 Picking an ideal tank mate for the tiger barb is tasking.
 Their mischievous behavior makes it challenging to get compatible tiger barb tank mates.
 If you want your community aquarium to flourish, do not put sluggish fishes with the tiger bar.
 It is because the tiger barb would chase them and nip their fins.

 However, the continuous nipping would not cause physical harm, but it stresses the fishes.
-If a tiger barb is in an aquarium containing single species; they are more hostile and lash out at other fishes.
-It is the best option to pair them with fishes of the same size and have similar behavior traits.
+If a tiger barb is in an aquarium containing single species, they are more hostile and lash out at other fishes.
+Therefore, it is the best option to pair them with fishes of the same size and have similar behavior traits.

 - Some suitable tiger barb is other barbs (cherry, Tinfoil, and rosy), Catfish (pictures and cory), plecos species, and Neon Tetras.

 - The clown coaches are the best fit for the tiger barb because they tend to mimic their good behaviors.